hull/hull-connectors/packages/connectors/hull-customerio/assets/readme.md

 # Customer.io Connector

-The Customer.io Connector enables your team to synchronize users from Hull with Customer.io to automate customer lifecycle emails and campaigns.
-It also allows to get back email activity events back to Hull.
+The Customer.io Connector enables your team to automate customer lifecycle emails and campaigns by synchronizing users from Hull with Customer.io.
+It also has the ability to send email activity events to Hull.

 ## Features

-The customer.io connector allows you to synchronize users from Hull with persons in customer.io to automate customer lifecycle emails and campaigns.
-You can also forward events/activities from Hull to customer.io to use this behavior data to trigger powerful workflows to send emails, SMS and more.
+The Customer.io Connector allows you to:

+1. Synchronize users in Hull with persons in Customer.io to automate customer lifecycle emails and campaigns
+2. Forward events/activities from Hull to Customer.io to trigger powerful workflows such as sending emails, SMS and more
-You can also feed events related to email activity back from customer.io into Hull to leverage this information in your other connected tools.
+3. Feed events related to email activity from Customer.io into Hull where you are able leverage this information in your other connected tools.

-The Customer.io Connector supports to `update traits` and `create events`.
+The Customer.io Connector supports the actions `update traits` and `create events`.

 ## Getting Started